dhis2/notes/git-workflow-for-core-devs.md

 Once you've merged your branch, you'll be given the option to delete your remote branch on github.
 Normally you should be able to just delete your branch, so do it.
 Otherwise please keep in mind that your branch is still on the remote repository, no one is going to delete that branch for you.

-You should never work on a branch that has been merged again.
+You should never work on a branch that has been merged already.
-If a ticket return because it didn't pass the review, create a new branch with the same ticket id and an updated description that reflects what you'll do on that branch.
+If a ticket returned because didn't pass the review, create a new branch with the same ticket id and an updated description that reflects what you'll do on that branch.
 This means that you can also delete your local branches once you've merged your pull request.